 The Center for Civic Values is excited to offer a New Mexico Middle School Mock Trial Program.
 Education of young people is the primary goal of the mock trial program and is open to all New Mexico 6th, 7th and 8th graders.
 This academic program is an introduction to mock trial.
 Teams are made up of two witnesses, two attorneys and one timekeeper (you may have as many as ten students on a team, but only four plus one time keeper may compete in any given round) on each side (prosecution/plaintiff and defense) of the case.
 Working with their mentors, the students use a problem provided by CCV—a statement of the facts, witness depositions, legal authorities and rules—to prepare opening statements, direct and cross-examinations and closing arguments.
 The cases are presented before a presiding judge and a “juror” where the teams are judged on their demonstrated knowledge and presentation skills, rather than on the legal merits of the issue at hand.

-In addition to students who participate as lawyers, witnesses and timekeepers each school may have one courtroom artist and one courtroom journalist as part of the team to allow additional talented students the opportunity to participate in the mock trial program.
+In addition to students who participate as lawyers, witnesses and timekeepers each school may have two courtroom artists and two courtroom journalists as part of the team to allow additional talented students the opportunity to participate in the mock trial program.
 Artists observe trials and submit sketches that depict actual courtroom scenes.
 Journalists observe trial and submit articles based on the trial.

 Coaches help students develop questioning, critical thinking and oral advocacy skills.
 Mock Trial helps students to improve proficiency in such basic skills as listening, speaking, reading, and reasoning, and it fosters cooperation among diverse groups of young people.